Skip to content

 Electrostatic repulsion

-After much consideration, I realized that the key to solving this problem is the inclusion of static charge as a major factor.
-By including the fact that all astronomic bodies are charged, we get a repelling force in addition to the attracting force of gravity.
+After some consideration, I realized that if we include the fact that all astronomic bodies are charged, we get a repelling force in addition to the attracting force of gravity.

 Electric repulsion and gravitational attraction